Flutterwave/Python-v2/README.md

 ## ```rave.VirtualAccount```

-This class is used to create virtual account for transfers.
+This class is used to create a virtual account for transfers.

 **Functions included:**